thewca/wca-regulations-january-2026/wca-regulations.md

         - A1b2) If a time from the Stackmat timer is available, it is the original recorded time.
 Otherwise (e.g. the Stackmat timer malfunctioned, ran for over 10 minutes or was not used at all), the stopwatch time is the original recorded time.
     - A1c) A competitor participating in an event must be able to fulfill the event's requirements (see [Regulation 2k6](regulations:regulation:2k6)).
 - A2) Scrambling:
-    - A2a) When called for a round, the competitor submits the puzzle, in its solved state, to the scrambler.
-The competitor then waits in their assigned Competitor Waiting Area until they are called to compete.
+    - A2a) When called for a round, the competitor submits a solved puzzle to the scrambler.
+        - A2a1) If a Competitor Waiting Area is in use, the competitor must remain within their assigned Competitor Waiting Area until they are called to complete an attempt.
+The competitor must return to their assigned Competitor Waiting Area after completing each attempt if they have more attempts in the round.
+Exception: competitors may leave the Competitor Waiting Area with permission from the WCA Delegate.
+Penalty: disqualification of the remaining attempts (DNF), at the discretion of the WCA Delegate.
+        - A2a2) If a Competitor Waiting Area is not in use, the competitor must remain at their assigned solving station until they have completed all their attempts in the round.
+Exception: competitors may leave their assigned solving station with permission from the WCA Delegate.
+Penalty: disqualification of the remaining attempts (DNF), at the discretion of the WCA Delegate.
+        - A2a3) Once called for a round, a competitor must not attempt to enter any area assigned for scrambling until all competitors in their group have no further attempts, unless permission has been granted by the WCA Delegate.
     - A2b) A scrambler scrambles the puzzle according to the regulations in [Article 4](regulations:article:4).
         - A2b1) For Square-1, the organization team may enforce placing a thin object in the puzzle to prevent accidental moves from being applied before the start of the attempt.
 If these objects are used, the organization team should make an announcement before the round starts.
     - A2c) After the scrambler starts scrambling the puzzle, the competitor must not see the puzzle until the inspection phase starts.
         - A2c1) The scrambler places a cover over the scrambled puzzle that makes it impossible for any competitors or spectators to see any part of the puzzle.
 The cover remains over the puzzle until the start of the attempt.
+        - A2c2) When competing, competitors must not actively try to watch another competitor complete an official attempt.
+If the competitor watches another competitor attempt a scramble they have not yet received, the corresponding attempt is recorded as DNF.
     - A2d) When taking a puzzle from the scrambler, the judge briefly inspects the puzzle to ensure thorough scrambling of the puzzle.
 The judge raises any concerns with the scrambler, who then conducts a detailed check.
         - A2d1) The scrambler or an authorized judge must check the scrambled puzzle, and sign the score sheet to affirm that they applied the correctly-numbered scramble sequence and checked that it matches the image (see [Regulation 4g](regulations:regulation:4g)).
 Exception: for 6x6x6 Cube, 7x7x7 Cube, and Megaminx the scrambler may sign to affirm that the puzzle is sufficiently scrambled (see [Regulation 4g1](regulations:regulation:4g1)).
 Scrambler signatures should be consistent throughout the competition and should identify the scrambler.
     - A2e) The judge places the puzzle onto the mat in an arbitrary orientation while ensuring that it remains completely covered.